GSA/challenges-and-prizes/_historical-challenges/healthcare-associated-venous-thromboembolism-ha-vte-prevention-challenge.md

   may not use Federal funds from a contract to develop COMPETES Act challenge applications or to fund efforts in support of a COMPETES Act challenge submission;
-  \   (8) Must agree to participate in a data validation process to be conducted by a CDC-selected contractor.
-To the extent applicable law allows, data will be kept confidential by the contractor and will be shared with the CDC in aggregate form only; i.e., the VTE prevention coverage rate for the practice not individual data;    (9) Must have a data management system (electronic or paper) that allows
+  \   (8) Must agree to participate in a data validation process to be conducted by a CDC-selected contractor. <br>To the extent applicable law allows, data will be kept confidential by the contractor and will be shared with the CDC in aggregate form only; i.e., the VTE prevention coverage rate for the practice not individual data;    (9) Must have a data management system (electronic or paper) that allows